 - Baylor Community Gardens @ 9th & James Fellowship Garden: A short walk from campus at the intersection of Ninth St. and James Ave., the "Fellowship Garden" is the founding garden, and it is has nourished the fellowship with each other and creation that we seek to inspire through all campus gardens.

-- Baylor Community Gardens @ Teal Residential College: A revitalized sister garden for learning and growing in the courtyard of Teal Residential College.
+- Baylor Community Gardens @ Teal Residential College: A sister garden for learning and growing in the courtyard of Teal Residential College.

 Every semester, hundreds of pounds of produce are delivered from the campus gardens to Baylor's student food pantry (the Store) and to community organizations in Waco.
 The gardens also nurture natural habitats for native species, support student learning and research across disciplines, and host cultural, artistic, and educational events that promote flourishing with each other and creation.
 The 9th & James Fellowship Garden is recognized as a conservation site by Texan By Nature and a Monarch Waystation by Monarch Watch.